-It’s easy to cast fingers in divorce.
+It’s easy to point fingers in divorce.
 Society claims there are two sides to every story.
-It claims that no one is innocent in Marriage.
-Even friends and family repeat harmful phrases about everyone deserving to be happy.
+It claims no one is innocent in Marriage.
+Friends and family repeat harmful phrases about everyone deserving to be happy.

 What makes those phrases so wrong?
 There is truth in each of them after all.
 We all make mistakes.
 No one is perfect.
 Mistakes one spouse makes must help drive the other away, right?
 We assume that if someone we love isn’t happy, it can’t possibly be their brokenness.
 A spouse must have driven them to unhappiness.

 These quiet, unspoken, implied accusations damage society, tempt foolish, self-focused spouses, and deeply harm innocent spouses.
 Despite beliefs many had as a naive young brides, we now realize all too well that there is often an innocent spouse in divorce.